Sion, Mumbai

 Sion (/ˈsaːjən/; IAST: Śīv [ʃiːʋ]) is a neighbourhood of Mumbai, Maharashtra, India.
 In the 17th century the village formed the boundary between Mumbai and Salsette Island.
 One of the local historical places in Sion is a hilltop garden commonly known as Sion Fort or Sheevon Killa in the Marathi language.

 History

 The name "Sion" is derived from the Marathi word "Sheev," which means boundary, as it marked the northern limits of Mumbai during the British colonial era.
-The area has evolved from a historic outpost into a densely populated urban locality, hosting diverse communities and cultural landmarks.In 1543, the Portuguese took possession of the largely uninhabited islands of Bombay, naming it 'Sião', after a biblical hill in Palestine.
-The Portuguese gave the Jesuit priests the sole ownership of some of these islands.
-The Jesuits then built a chapel on the hill near the present-day railway station and named it after Mount Zion (Sion) in Jerusalem.
+The area has evolved from a historic outpost into a densely populated urban locality, hosting diverse communities and cultural landmarks.
+In 1543, the Portuguese took possession of the largely uninhabited islands of Bombay, and gave it to Jesuits who built a chapel on the hill near the present railway station and named it Sião, after the biblical Mount Zion in Jerusalem.

-Notable Landmarks

-Sion Fort

-A relic from the British era, Sion Fort was built in the 17th century by the British East India Company.
-The fort, though in ruins, offers panoramic views of Mumbai and serves as a historical reminder of the city's colonial past.

-Our Lady of Good Counsel Church

-A prominent church in Sion, this structure has been serving the local Christian community since the early 20th century.

-Transportation

-Sion is well-connected through various modes of transportation, making commuting easy for residents and visitors.